Haxen2000/disney-project/README.md

 # Getting Started with this project

 This project was originally bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-The src folder was emptied (minus index.js) after re-reading the requirements, so that I could continue to use *npm start* to run locally while working in the public folder with vanilla JS.
-Eventually, I moved to the [Local Web Server module](https://github.com/lwsjs/local-web-server).
+The src folder was emptied (minus index.js) after re-reading the requirements, so that I could continue to use `npm start` to run locally while working in the public folder with vanilla JS. *Eventually*, I moved to the [Local Web Server module](https://github.com/lwsjs/local-web-server).

 ## Available Scripts